 Read about our programme of research and collaboration in the medical and healthcare research community.

 Join our regular training events and lectures on all aspects of the design, conduct, analysis, and reporting of medical and healthcare research.

 Meet the CSM team and get in touch if you would like to collaborate on research projects or clinical trials and studies.

-EQUATOR Publication School
+UK EQUATOR Centre Publication School

 Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (TRIPOD).

 Collins GS. et al, (2015), Ann intern med, 162, 735 - 736

 Love SB. et al, (2017), Br j cancer, 117, 332 - 339

 Prognostic models for identifying risk of poor outcome in people with acute ankle sprains: the SPRAINED development and external validation study.